rapka/polemics-md/content/essays/nina-arweave.md

 ## What's up with Nina's fees?

 Uploads to Arweave are paid upfront by artists on Nina when they upload their music.
-Here's how Nina's [support page](https://help.ninaprotocol.com/hc/en-us/articles/14332524801559-What-are-the-transaction-fees-when-I-publish-a-release) describes this system:
+Here's how Nina's [FAQ page](https://help.ninaprotocol.com/hc/en-us/articles/14332524801559-What-are-the-transaction-fees-when-I-publish-a-release) describes this system:

 > Music uploaded to Nina is stored on a decentralized storage network called Arweave.
 This requires a small one-time fee.
 >